DracoShivam/DracoShivam/README.md

-### Hi there 👋, I'm Shivam
+### Hi there, I'm Shivam

 **Software Engineer | Building, breaking, and shipping.**

 I build full-stack applications, deep learning models, and games.

-* 🔭 Currently working as a Software Engineer Intern in the Quant and Algo Team at Futures First.
+* Currently working as a Software Engineer Intern in the Quant and Algo Team at Futures First.
-* 🚀 Built **AniSuggest**, an AI anime recommender, and developing **Deep Learning Defect Detection for Photovoltaic Cells**.
+* Built **AniSuggest**, an AI anime recommender, and developing **Deep Learning Defect Detection for Photovoltaic Cells**.
-* 🎮 Exploring game development using **Unity**, including 2D JRPG turn-based battle systems.
+* Exploring game development using **Unity**, including 2D JRPG turn-based battle systems.
-* ⚡ Fun fact: I am a world top 500 competitive Pokémon player and have architected 10+ competitive tournaments.
+*  Fun fact: I am a world top 500 competitive Pokémon player and have architected 10+ competitive tournaments.

 <br>